 Welcome to the Moment Magazine-Karma Foundation Short Fiction Contest

 The Moment Magazine-Karma Foundation Short Fiction Contest encourages writers to submit stories related to Judaism or Jewish culture or history.
 Established in 2000, judges and special guests for this international annual contest have included Joyce Carol Oates, Robert Pinsky, Walter Mosley, Nicole Krauss, Erica Jong, Jonathan Safran Foer, Geraldine Brooks, Andre Aciman and Dara Horn.
-Winners receive monetary awards and are honored at a ceremony in New York.
+(Note: all submissions must be made through Submittable.

 After the submission deadline, Moment editors will review all stories and contact winners if their stories are being considered for publication.
 Moment Magazine reserves the right at all times to select material for publishing.
 All selected material is subject to editing by Moment editors.